nizamkazi/rtcamp-assignment/README.md

 ###List of CSS files
 1. `base.css` to add bootstrap responsive layout support and to reset, it is generating for `base.scss` file located in `sass`folder.
 2. `style.css` to write my css, this file is generating via `style.scss` located in `sass` folder.
 3. `font-awesome.min.css` to add Font Awsome icon support.
+Glyphicons fonts deleted.
 3. `jquery.bxslider.css` CSS for BXslider plugin.
 4. `jquery.fancybox.css` CSS for FancyBox plugin.